Traffic Violator School

-If you plan to attend traffic violator school, you must include the $54.00 state-mandated administrative fee at the same time you pay the fine.
-If you plan to pay by credit card on-line, you must contact the court first so that your balance due can be adjusted to include the $54 traffic school fee.
-Your attendance at traffic violator school is automatically approved upon payment of this fee, as long as you are eligible for traffic violator school.
+If you plan to attend traffic violator school, you must pay the $54.00 state-mandated administrative fee at the same time you pay the fine.
+If you plan to pay by credit card on-line, you must click the button below to request to attend traffic violator school or contact the court so that your balance due can be adjusted to include the $54 traffic school fee.
+Clicking the button below Your attendance at traffic violator school is automatically approved upon payment of this fee, as long as you are eligible for traffic violator school.

 If the traffic violator school fee is not paid, traffic violator school is not considered authorized by the court and your Certificate of Completion of Traffic Violator School will be invalid.
 The violation will be reported to DMV as a conviction.

 Use the button below and complete the form to request to attend traffic violator school.
 Within 2 business days, the court will add the $54 fee to your case, and you will be able to pay the court fees for traffic violator school.